Full-Time or Part-Time Options: Full-Time

 The Healthcare Mission and Ethics concentration is designed to provide students interested in careers in Catholic healthcare with a deep grounding in the major theological disciplines along with academic training in practical issues related to the provision of healthcare and immersion in healthcare environments.

-Ready to learn more about Marquette's theology and religious studies graduate programs?
+Learn more about Marquette's religious studies PhD program.

 December 15.
 Applicants will be notified by March 31.
 Doctoral students may only begin their program (Religious Studies) in fall.